-I bought this plant from Lowe’s in Greenville, Mississippi in the spring of 2009.
+I brought this plant home from Lowe’s in Greenville, Mississippi in the spring of 2009.
 I was living at the mansion in Leland at the time.
 As you can see from the label in the above photo, it said this plant was a Spotted Dead Nettle (Lamium maculatum).
 That label was incorrect because this plant is Lamium galeobdolon commonly known as the Yellow Archangel.

-Origin: Europe and western Asia
+Origin: Europe and western Asia.

-Zones: 4A-9B (-30 TO 25 ° F)
+Zones: 4A-9B (-30 TO 25 ° F).

-Size: 8-24” tall and wide
+Size: 8-24” tall and wide.

-Light: Part to full shade
+Light: Part to full shade.

-Soil: Average, well-drained soil
+Soil: Average, well-drained soil.

-Water: Average to dry, drought tolerant
+Water: Average to dry, drought tolerant.

-Leaves: Very variable in color and scented
+Leaves: Very variable in color and scented.

-Propagation: Division or stem cuttings
+Propagation: Division or stem cuttings.